benhall847/codeWars/README.md

 ## About CodeWars
 CodeWars is a a website that provides you with challanges from a variety of programming languanges and difficulty. <br />

-Users are ranked based on their record of challenges completed.
+Users are ranked based on their record of challenges completed. <br />
 ![CodeWars levels](https://i.imgur.com/Vm77XMv.png)

 ## My Solutions